Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 2023 Systematic Review

-Pfeifer et al. analysed 22 studies and found that smartphone apps for chronic pain were significantly more effective than control conditions in reducing pain severity
+Pfeifer et al. analysed 22 studies and found that smartphone apps for chronic pain were significantly more effective than control conditions in reducing pain severity, demonstrating a clear therapeutic advantage of digital interventions.
+The review also highlighted their potential for long-term adherence and improved patient engagement compared to traditional methods.

 2